 Relax: That arrest for trespassing when you were a teenager won't affect your credit.
 That's because it won't show up on your credit report.

-Credit bureaus don't include criminal conduct on credit reports, says Ulzheimer.
+Credit bureaus don't include criminal records on credit reports, says Ulzheimer.

-Three exceptions: First, if you have a financial snafu that also involves the court system, such as a judgment or lien, it will show up on your credit report.
+First, if you have a financial blunder that also involves the court system, such as a judgment or lien, it will show up on your credit report.

-Child support payments can also show up as a regular debt on your credit report, says Costello.
+Child support payments can also show up as a regular debt on your credit report, says Griffanti.

-And if you receive a fine or ticket, don't pay it and it goes to collection, then that collection activity could show up on your report.
+Lastly, if you receive a fine or ticket, don't pay it and it goes to collection, then that collection activity could show up on your report.
 But it would appear as a debtor trying to collect an overdue debt.
-There wouldn't be any details on the initial infraction, says Costello.
+There wouldn't be any details on the initial infraction, says Griffanti.